Promoting transparency for better pension outcomes

 - Does the fund disclose its policy for responsible investing for external managers (including specifics such as climate change)?

-- Does the fund disclose whether or not external managers are required to be PRI signatories?
+- Does the fund disclose whether external managers are required to be PRI signatories?

 - Does the fund disclose/include the impact of ESG factors on risk management?